Building safety duties for designers

 The Building Safety Act creates criminal offences with severe penalties:

-The Regulator also has civil enforcement powers including improvement notices, prohibition orders, and special measures (appointing a manager to take over building safety duties if the Accountable Person is failing to comply).
+The Regulator also has civil enforcement powers including improvement notices, prohibition orders, and special measures (applying to the First-tier Tribunal, which can make an order appointing a manager to take over building safety duties if the Accountable Person is failing to comply).

 For buildings under construction when the Act came into force (1 October 2023): Transitional provisions apply.
 Check with the Building Safety Regulator whether you need to apply for gateway approvals retrospectively or can complete under previous rules.

-For existing occupied higher-risk buildings: Accountable Persons had until 30 November 2023 to register buildings with the Regulator.
+For existing occupied higher-risk buildings: Accountable Persons had until 30 September 2023 to register buildings with the Regulator, and occupying an unregistered building has been an offence since 1 October 2023.
 If you haven't registered yet, do so immediately - late registration still triggers enforcement action but is better than never registering.
 You must also prepare safety case reports and implement resident engagement strategies.

 If you're unsure whether your building is higher-risk: Measure carefully and document your assessment.
 If it's borderline (e.g., 17.8 metres), consider getting surveyed measurements and seeking written confirmation from the Regulator.
 Being wrong about classification exposes you to enforcement action.